Biology

 BIO 132 Molecules, Cells, and Systems (4 Credits)

 Students in this course investigate the structure, function and physiology of cells; the properties of biological molecules; information transfer from the level of DNA to cell-cell communication; and cellular energy generation and transfer.
 The development of multicellular organisms and the physiology of selected organ systems is also explored.
 In addition to attending lectures, each student participates in discussion sections that focus on data analysis and interpretation while integrating mechanisms across scales.
-Corequisite: BIO 133 recommended but not required.
+Concurrent registration in BIO 133 recommended but not required.
 Enrollment limited to 78. {N}

 Fall, Spring